ycm-core/YouCompleteMe/README.md

 plain console Vim because the terminal usually does not forward modifier key combinations to Vim.

+Setting this option to an empty string will make sure no mapping is created.

 Default: `<C-Space>`

     let g:ycm_key_invoke_completion = '<C-Space>'